levibyte/kmean_demo/README.md

 # kmean_demo
-Just a simple implementation of the most basic classification algorithm.
+The question is following: Given number K and data, classify and put data into K buckets.
-The question is following: Given K number and data, classify and put data into K buckets. for simplicty and visbility reasons I've choosen data to be 2d points on the surface.
+This is silly atempt address this question by implementing k-means. the most basic classification algorithm.
+For simplicty and visbility reasons I've choosen data to be 2d points on the surface.

-Overall algorithms yield is **very much** dependened on inital data ( are they allready split into K buckets or spread randomly?) and on the choice of first pivot points.
+Overall algorithms yield is **very much** depends on data distribution ( are they allready "split" into K buckets or spread randomly?) and on the choice of first pivot points.
 Given said that, on some occasions it can split data ideally and for some can be completly wrong.

 ### Run examples